-I was recruited by Hy-Vee Inc. out of college as an assistant manager in Omaha, Neb., primarily due to my Spanish degree and the fact that I was bilingual.
+I was recruited by Hy-Vee Inc. out of college as an assistant manager in Omaha, Neb., primarily due to my Spanish studies and the fact that I was bilingual.

-I studied abroad, and my Spanish major really helped me in meeting new people and experiencing other cultures.
+I studied abroad, and my Spanish classes really helped me in meeting new people and experiencing other cultures.
 Clarke offered me so many opportunities.

-I am passionate about Spanish and education, which is why they are my majors.
+I am passionate about Spanish and education, which is why they are my areas of focus.
 Spreading my knowledge and enjoyment of learning to students is one of the greatest feelings.

 41 million people in the U.S., or 18.2 percent of the population, speak Spanish.